hiyama341/KO-of-exocellulases/README.md

-# Data Repository for: The knockout of exocellulases results in a fungal enzymatic cocktail useful to produce oligosaccharides from pretreated sugarcane straw
+# Data Repository for: Secretome engineering of Aspergillus niger for cellooligossacharide production from plant biomass

 This repository contains data and a Jupyter notebook that examines how the sequences for the Aspergillus mutants were found and retrieved.